acdh-oeaw/template-app-nuxt/readme.md

 - to enable runtime override of public `runtimeConfig` build values through runtime env vars note the
   [naming conventions](https://nuxt.com/docs/guide/going-further/runtime-config#environment-variables).
+- the `NUXT_PUBLIC_BOTS` variable defaults to "disabled", which signals to web crawlers that the website should not be indexed. when deploying to a production domain (i.e. a domain not ending in "acdh-ch-dev.oeaw.ac.at") this should be set to "enabled".

 > [!IMPORTANT]
 >